 - Thickness: 6.1mm

-The feeling is quite soft when I first holding the blade.
-Although the blade is featured with walnut outer veneer, it is not as hard as Yasaka Extra Offensive.
-The configuration of the DHS Hurricane 3 rubber, coupled with the glass fiber, leads to a solid feel and a pleasant touch.
+The feeling is quite soft when holding the blade.
+Although the blade is featured with a walnut outer veneer, it is not as hard as Yasaka Extra Offensive.
+The configuration of the DHS Hurricane 3

 When I try to do some loops, the initial feeling is very good.
 I need to fasten my arm movement to return the arc ball.
 But the return speed is very fast.

-The aromatic carbon blade is having a quite sleek surface, it is compatible with the characteristics of aryl fiber and carbon fiber.
-It can help to play soft, fast or slow.
+The aromatic carbon blade has a sleek surface, it is compatible with the characteristics of aryl fiber and carbon fiber.
+It can help to play soft, fast, or slow.

-And in contrast, glass fiber is more like a decent blade.
-It can offer players with consistent agility and clearer feel.
-The strength of the blade to hit the ball is good enough.
+In contrast, glass fiber is more like a decent blade.
+It can offer players consistent agility and a clearer feel.

 Although it won’t give you an astonishing hit, the hitting is simply crisp and neat.
 By creating a fast speed shot, it can give enough threat to the opponent.

-It can offer players a lot of spins.
-No matter if you are looping from your backhand or forehand, the blade can generate a lot of spin for you and this can create a certain level of pressure to your opponent.
+It can offer players a lot of spins, whether you are looping from your backhand or forehand.
+The blade can generate a lot of spin for you and this can create a certain level of pressure on your opponent.

 The trajectory angle can be very large, but as soon as you yield the force, you can immediately lower the arc.

-Compared to the Nittaku Ludeack blade, the strength and feel of the Nittaku Barwell are not so solid, but the walnut surface makes the ball move faster and crisper.
-When smashing, it can generate a sound like broken glass.
+Compared to the Nittaku Ludeack blade, the strength and feel of the Nittaku Barwell are not solid, but the walnut surface makes the ball move faster and crisper.
+When smashing, it generates a sound like broken glass.

 There is a slight vibration while holding the blade on the hand.
 This is something I don’t like about the blade.
 It just not like the Butterfly carbon blades that offer me a very still feel.